MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 However, the minimalist lifestyle is a life of learning and questioning.
 Life evolves and we change so it’s only natural that our priorities shift too.

-Looking back on what I’ve learnt and what I write about, I’ve been able to identify some of the key elements of the minimalist lifestyle that have really worked.
-I’m sharing them here in case they might help you.
+Looking back on what I’ve learnt and what I write about, I’ve been able to identify some of the key elements of the minimalist lifestyle that stand out to me.
+I’m sharing them here in case they might help you understand minimalism for yourself.

-They’re not a short-cut to the minimalist lifestyle but they’re some pointers to help you move in the right direction, hopefully with a few less false starts than I made in the beginning!
+Whilst not a short-cut to the minimalist lifestyle, they’re some pointers to help you move in the right direction, hopefully with a few less false starts than I made in the beginning!

-Here are some simple minimalist lifestyle tips and ideas on how to embrace minimalist living in your everyday life.
-I hope you enjoy the article and if you’d like, take on board and try out the suggestions that feel right to you.
+Here are 18 minimalist lifestyle tips to help you embrace minimalist living in your everyday life.
+I hope you enjoy the ideas and if you’d like, take on board and try out the suggestions that feel right to you.

 1. Learn to say no